Sandjar Ahmadi

-Sandjar Ahmadi (سنجر احمدی) is a footballer from Afghanistan who currently plays for Hamm United FC and Afghanistan national football team.
-He scored two goals against Sri Lanka in 2011 SAFF Championship which helped the national team to win 3–1.
-At 21 years of age, Ahmadi is one of the Afghanistan national football team's best players.
-He scored the winning goal against Laos in the AFC Challenge Cup qualifiers.
+Sandjar Ahmadi (سنجر احمدی) is a footballer from Afghanistan who currently plays for Hamm United FC and the Afghanistan national football team.
+He scored two goals against Sri Lanka in 2011 SAFF Championship, helping the national team win 3–1.
+Ahmadi scored the winning goal against Laos in the AFC Challenge Cup qualifiers.
 He scored against Pakistan in a friendly on 20 August 2013.
-He scored The winning goal against Nepal in the 2013 SAFF Championship to take his nation to the finals.
-And then in the final he scored the winning goal against the India national football team to earn his country their first ever FIFA tournament win.
-The team was also granted $50,000 US Dollars for being the champions.
+He scored the winning goal against Nepal in the 2013 SAFF Championship to take his nation to the finals.
+In the final, he scored the winning goal, beating India to earn his country's first ever FIFA tournament win.
+The team was also granted US$50,000 for being the champions.
 In an interview with Afghanistan's captain Zohib Islam Amiri, Amiri said "He is a great player, and we couldn't have won this without him."

 Early life

 Sandjar Ahmadi was born in Kabul, Afghanistan and then with his family he moved to Germany and now lives in Hamburg.
 He was seven years only when he started playing football.
 Now he plays for both club and country on the international level.